Compassionate Survivors Benefits Mobile Social Security Disability Lawyer

-Social Security disability survivors benefits in Alabama and Florida must be earned through jobs that pay Social Security taxes, just like disability benefits are earned.
+Social Security disability survivors benefits in Alabama must be earned through jobs that pay Social Security taxes, just like disability benefits are earned.
 Workers can earn up to four credits each year.
 For example, in 2012, self-employed workers can earn one credit for every $1,130 of wages, or a total of $4,520 for four credits.

-For family members to be eligible for SSDI survivors benefits in Florida or Alabama, their disabled former worker must have earned at least 40 credits by working for 10 years, although the number of required credits depends on the age of worker when he or she dies.
+For family members to be eligible for SSDI survivors benefits Alabama, their disabled former worker must have earned at least 40 credits by working for 10 years, although the number of required credits depends on the age of worker when he or she dies.
 In certain situations, children and spouses with children may be able to get survivors benefits even without the required minimum, as long as the deceased worker earned 6 credits for one and a half years worked in the three years before death.

 Amount of survivors benefits

-The amount of Social Security disability survivors benefits in Florida or Alabama a family can get depends on the number of family members who qualify on a single worker’s work record.
+The amount of Social Security disability survivors benefits in Alabama a family can get depends on the number of family members who qualify on a single worker’s work record.
 In general, each family member may get a monthly benefit of up to 50 percent of the worker’s disability rate, with a total amount per family of 150 to 180 percent of the earned disability benefit.

 Compassionate legal help after you have lost a loved one